membraneframework/membrane_tutorials/videoroom/videoroom.md

 # Planning is always a good idea
   Hang on for a moment!
 I know that after slipping through the tons of the documentation you are really eager to start coding, but let's think for a moment before taking any actions.
 How do we want our application to look like?
-  Can we somehow decomposit our application?
+  Can we somehow decompose our application?

   Sure we can - as in each web application we have two independent subsystems:
   + server (backend) - written in Elixir, one and the only for the whole system.
 It will host the signalling service.
   + client application (frontend) - the one written in form of JS code and executed on each client's machine (to be precise - by his web browser).
 It will be responsible for fetching user's media stream as well as displaying the stream from the peers.

   ## We might need something else than the plain Elixir standard library...
   Ugh...I am sure till now on you have already found out that media streaming is not that easy.
 It covers many topic which originates to the nature of the reality.
-We need to deal with some limitations brought to us by the physics of the surrounding universe, we want to compress the data being sent with the great tools mathematics has equiped us with, we are taking an advantage of imperfections of our perception system...
+We need to deal with some limitations brought to us by the physics of the surrounding universe, we want to compress the data being sent with the great tools mathematics has equipped us with, we are taking an advantage of imperfections of our perception system...
   All this stuff is both complex and complicated - and that is why we don't want to code it from the very scratch.
-We will be using some tools which provde some level of abstraction for working with media streaming.
-Ledies and gents - let me introduce to you -  the Membrane framework.
+We will be using some tools which provide some level of abstraction for working with media streaming.
+Ladies and gents - let me introduce to you -  the Membrane framework.
   ## What does Membrane framework do?

   ## Membrane framework structure